 - Group customers into discrete segments in order to establish peer customers for price setting.

-- Anayze past sales pricing data and other factors in these customer segments and use techniques to determine an opinion of price/target price for any future pricing decision.
+- Analyze past customer sales pricing data and other factors in these customer segments and use techniques to determine an opinion of price/target price for any future pricing decision.

 There are several ways to approach both segment design and the determination of target prices.
 Today we will focus primarily on the first step of this process: designing a useful customer segmentation to apply price optimization techniques.